odcheck/ansipansi/README.md

 3. reboot system

 ## Install Debian or Ubuntu
 1. If you put your crap ssh files like (id_rsa, id_rsa.pub and config) into the folder wsl/bash/nogit you're fine otherwise you're fucked.
-So it's recommended. *PS: If e.g. your ssh private key file is called id_my_rsa or something else, you're fucked as well, cause I don't care.
-The must be named as mentioned.*
+So it's recommended.
 2. *installdistro.ps1*\
 ```./installdistro.ps1 <wslname> <wslvhdxpath> <username> <debian|ubuntu>```